• Home

 My Work

-• From my early years I loved books, but struggles with reading comprehension dampened my enthusiasm for learning, and I grew content with being average.
-Then my family moved to Kansas, and in grades 8 thru 12, I had two amazing, caring, wonderfully demanding English teachers who offered their students the kind of tough love I responded well to.
-They made me want to learn and excel, and I wouldn't discover till many years later just what an incredible gift they had bestowed.
+From my early years, I loved books.
+But struggles with reading comprehension hindered my enthusiasm for learning, and I grew content with being average.
+Then my family moved to Kansas, and in grades 8 thru 12, I had two amazing, caring, wonderfully demanding English teachers who offered their students the kind of tough love that I responded well to.
+They made me want to learn and excel, and I wouldn't discover till many years later just what a gift they had bestowed.

-• I always enjoyed medieval history and was artistic with an active imagination.
+I always enjoyed medieval history, and was artistic with an active imagination.
 So eventually, I started writing short stories in a private journal.
 The story that started the Companions of Fate series was conceived in the mid-90's, but it wasn't until 2005 that I began writing what would become Book I, A Perilous Road, and Book II, A Fighter's Destiny.
 I finished them in 2009, and while I was busy with my job, my family, and my life, they collected dust on a shelf for 13 years.
 Finally, after persistent encouragement from family and friends, I tried marketing the story.
-Now with Book I soon to be released, and Book II planned for next year, I've started penning Book III, A Relentless Enemy.
+Now with Book I and Book II released, I've started penning Book III, A Relentless Enemy, the conclusion to this trilogy.

 photo by Sadie Sprinkle